Summary of Professional Experience

 Conservation management planning

 I have also undertaken management planning consultancies in Western Australia, South Australia, Victoria, Tasmania, New South Wales, Christmas Island and Korea for various conservation agencies.
 Many of these relate to karst management problems or to World Heritage assessments.

 Brief overview of Antarctic research

 I participated in five ANARE expeditions to the Larsemann Hills since 1986 in a research capacity, in association the University of NSW.
-I have also visited Macquarie Island, Commonwealth Bay, Casey and Mawson and spent relatively long periods at Davis and the Vestfold Hills.
+I have also visited Macquarie Island, Commonwealth Bay, Casey, and Mawson and spent relatively long periods at Davis and the Vestfold Hills.
 Foreign bases visited include Dumont D’Urville, Progress I and II, Zhong Shan and Druzhnaya IV.
 As a result of these expeditions I have published, with others, seven papers or reports.
-I have also presented a number of seminars on our Antarctic work.
+I have also presented several seminars on our Antarctic work.

 The Antarctic work included environmental impact assessment and review, studies on erosion rates, pollution of waterways and soils, landscape development and Holocene climate change.

 Summary of speleological and related activities